-This signifies a possible hit or hit by pitch (if hit by pitch red result # refer to separate routine after the hit routine give below).
-You would then need to flip a Flip Card (note flip cards are dual sided and actually 200 separate results, when sorting utilize both sides for maximum variability) and reference the hit check ratings ranging from 0.0 to 18.5 and to the right of each number is an accompanying blue shorthand function term.
+This signifies a possible hit or hit by pitch.
+You would then need to flip a Flip Card and reference the hit check side (the side that contains black hit number figures ranging from 0.0 to 18.5 and to the right of each number an accompaning blue shorthand function term).
 This card can have you perform several different routines depending on the blue shorthand term.
 Here is the guide for the Hit Check terms: